delta-io/delta/docs/source/delta-sharing.md

   :depth: 2

 ## Read a snapshot
-After you save the profile file and launch Spark with the connector library, you can access shared tables.
+After you save the [Profile File](#profile-file) and launch Spark with the connector library, you can access shared tables.

 .. code-language-tabs::